AusTrakka/austrakka-docs/docs/Web-Interface/Uploads/metadata-uploads.md

 # Metadata uploads

 This page covers metadata upload in the Trakka web interface.
-For information on uploading data from the command-line, see the [CLI sequence upload](/CLI/CLI-sequence-upload.md) page.
+For information on uploading data from the command-line, see the [CLI metadata upload](/CLI/CLI-metadata-upload.md) page.

 Metadata is linked to a particular Seq_ID and may include sequence, sample, or case/patient metadata.
 It is uploaded as a CSV or Excel spreadsheet, and validated against a chosen proforma.